Students with Special Needs or Chronic Illness

 The new program generation of Erasmus+ is now even more inclusive and focused on creating equal opportunities.
 With its new forms of mobility, additional funding opportunities and broader target audience, the program makes stays abroad more feasible for even more people by breaking down potential barriers to going abroad.

-Students with special needs (degree of disability of 20 or more) or chronic illness who go on an Erasmus+ funded stay abroad can also apply for a supplemental grant of 250 EUR per month in addition to the regular Erasmus+ mobility grant (a so-called Inclusion Top Up).
+Students with special needs or chronic illness who go on an Erasmus+ funded stay abroad can also apply for a supplemental grant of 250 EUR per month in addition to the regular Erasmus+ mobility grant (a so-called Inclusion Top Up).

 If very high costs are expected during the stay abroad (e.g. costs for assistance, transport of devices or medication, etc.), applications for the expected real costs can also be submitted (instead of the Inclusion Top Up) in advance.

-In addition, students with special needs or chronic illness may also apply for funding for a preparatory trip in order to make arrangements on site that can not be easily organized from Germany.
+In addition, students with special needs and one accompanying person may also apply for funding for a preparatory trip in order to test the feasibility of a longer stay and make arrangements on site that can not be easily organized from Germany.

 The additional funding opportunities apply in particular to students with